1. We have audited the attached balance sheet of SNL Bearings Limited,

 loans are as per stipulations (iv) In our opinion and according to the

 information and explanations given to us, there is an

 adequate internal control system commensurate with the size of the

-inventory and fixed assets and the sale of goods.
+inventory, fixed assets and with regard to sale of goods.
 As per the

 information and explanations provided to us the Company is not involved

 in any service activities.
 During the course of our audit, we have not